dexter480/brand-traffic-analyzer/README.md

 # Brand Traffic Analyzer

-A powerful web application for analyzing search traffic data with a focus on differentiating between branded and non-branded traffic.
+Web application for analyzing search traffic data with a focus on differentiating between branded and non-branded traffic.
 This tool helps you gain actionable insights from your search console data.

 ## Features